joshuakery/my-portfolio-site/src/posts/closeknit.md

 ##Before developing hi-fidelity mockups, I used the freedom of this personal project to explore.

-The following sketches were inspired by sewing patterns and weaving guides, in reference to "knit" part of "CloseKnit."
+The following sketches were inspired by sewing patterns and weaving guides, in reference to the "knit" part of "CloseKnit."

 <img src="../post_images/closeknit/hifi-sketch1.png" />